MTrab/danfoss_ally/README.md

 ## Known issues

 - Inconsistency between API and app, devices are not updating correctly between API and app and sometimes the devices renders offline in the app - this is a Danfoss issue and not this integration
-- Floorheating modules (Icon) are not reporting the actual room temperature in the API - this is a Danfoss issue and not this integration